 Torrey Pines State Natural Reserve is an urban seaside protected island.
 The preserved area has high broken cliffs and deep gullies overlooking the ocean on headlands.
-It is 1,500 acres of a state park along the coast.
+Torrey Pines State Natural Reserve is 2,000 acres coastal state park located in the community of La Jolla, in San Diego, California.
+The total length of the trail is 2.3 miles and the trail is generally considered an easy trail route.
+The elevation gain of the trail is 364 feet.
+The trail is loop type.
+The time taken to complete the total trail is 1 hour and 2 mins approximately.
 Hikers can track the trails across pine-sculpted stands.
-Torrey Pines State Natural Reserve has a wealthy plant population, spring wildflowers, and tourists can see the California quail gathered in coveys early in the fall and winter mornings.
-Torrey Pines State Natural Reserve, along with the beach, is where visitors can enjoy past environments.
-It remains one of the wildest habitats along the coast of Southern California, with miles of unspoiled beaches, chaparral, majestic Torrey Pine trees, and a lagoon important to many migratory bird species.
+Torrey Pines State Natural Reserve has a wealthy plant population, and spring wildflowers, and tourists can see the California quail gathered in coveys early in the fall and winter mornings.
+Torrey Pines State Natural Reserve has a wealthy plant population and spring wildflowers, and tourists can see the California quail gathered in coveys early in the fall and winter mornings.
+The trail remains one of the wildest habitats along the coast of Southern California, with miles of unspoiled beaches, chaparral, majestic Torrey Pine trees, and a lagoon important to many migratory bird species.
 The park offers hikers eight trails and landscapes.

 Best Hiking Trails in San Diego